• Skip to main content

 • While the soup is simmering, heat a small skillet over medium high heat.
 Add the pine nuts to the pan and toast, stirring continuously, until the pine nuts are lightly golden brown.
 Remove from heat and set aside.

 • Once the potatoes are soft, remove the thyme sprig.
 Blend the soup with an immersion blender (or in a traditional blender in batches, see notes) until smooth.
-If the soup is too thick, add a bit of extra stock or water, 2 tbsp at a time.
+If the soup is too thick, add a bit of extra stock or water, 2 tablespoon at a time.
 Taste for seasoning and add salt and pepper to taste.

 • Ladle the soup into bowls and garnish with cauliflower florets, pine nuts, and fresh thyme leaves.
 Serve immediately.
 This soup keeps in the fridge for up to 5 days, or in the freezer in an airtight container for up to three months.

-Notes
+Recipe Notes

 Storing and Freezing